Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Blobs/AzureStorageNetMigrationV12.md

 }
 ```

-### Client structure
+### Client Structure

-The legacy SDK was structured like an object model.
-There were container and blob objects that held state and required the user to manually call their update methods.
+The legacy SDK used a stateful model.
+There were container and blob objects that held state regarding service resources and required the user to manually call their update methods.
 But blob contents were not a part of this state and had to be uploaded/downloaded whenever they were to be interacted with.
 This became increasingly confusing over time, and increasingly susceptible to thread safety issues.

 The modern SDK has taken a client-based approach.
 There are no objects designed to be representations of storage resources, but instead clients that act as your mechanism to interact with your storage resources in the cloud.
 Clients hold no state of your resources.